-Being the new kid on the block can be an incredibly daunting experience.
-Students are often completely out of their comfort zone on their first day.
+After all, being the new kid on the block — or in the classroom — can be an incredibly daunting experience.
+New students are often completely out of their comfort zone on their first day.
 Being greeted by a friendly teacher who is in control of the situation goes a long way to helping them feel at ease.
 So how do you make sure you can be all that (and more) for your new charge?

-#1 Prep Your Class(room)
+1. Prep Your Class(room)

 Preparing your students for a new addition to the classroom is a great place to start!

-Make sure your kids are aware that the new student might need a lot of help settling in and have a chat with them about how they can help.
+Make sure your kids are aware that the new student might need a lot of help settling in, and have a chat with them about how they can help.

 - Who has ever been to a new place where they didn’t know anyone?